null-usr/bark/docs/specs.md

 Things like grouping can be thought about later Another great feature would be the ability to drag a node or node group onto an edge and have it be inserted into that space.
-This will only work for the "text" attribute so we can just follow the link down to the end.
+Just follow the chain of "next" until we get to a null or invalid ID.

 # Node Types